-Kidney-transplant patients celebrate unprecedented freedom from immunosuppressant drugsMarch 8th, 2012 in Medical research
+Kidney-transplant patients celebrate unprecedented freedom from immunosuppressant drugsMarch 8, 2012 By Bruce Goldman in Medicine & Health / Medical research

 (Medical Xpress) -- In the year 2000, just as Daniel Bitner was starting dental school at the University of Louisville in Kentucky, he got a kick in the teeth.
 A routine physical turned up elevated blood pressure and creatinine levels, which taken together can mean kidney malfunction.
 He soon learned that his kidneys were beginning to fail, a complication of multi-surgical interventions during childhood to correct structural problems within his urinary tract.

 Boning up on his condition in the schools medical library, he began to realize the consequences of what was to come: ultimately, a kidney transplant operation, followed by what he expected to be a lifetime on immune-system-suppressing drugs to prevent rejection of the organ.
 A youthful 37 years old now, Bitner was only 25 then.
 The medical literature told him the drugs themselves carried numerous risks of side effects risks that only accumulate over time.
 He also read reports about early experimental attempts to prevent organ rejection without the use of immune-suppressing medication.
 Wouldnt it be nice, he remembers thinking, if something like this could be made to work with kidney transplants?

 In February 2008, Bitner read a study in the Jan.
 24 issue of the New England Journal of Medicine chronicling such a trial then under way at the Stanford School of Medicine, which had produced promising results in a handful of patients.
 This set into motion a chain of actions that have allowed him to live in robust health, entirely free of anti-rejection medications, for three-and-a-half years since his kidney-transplant operation at Stanford Hospital & Clinics.